About this listing

 As I travel quite often, I rent out my studio - the flat I really live in.
 It's in a lovely downtown Parisian neighborhood, Gambetta, 6 minutes walk from the famous Père Lachaise cemetery.
-My 30 m2 studio in a 1920's building is very sunny, has a separated kitchen (new fridge & washing machine; gas oven, kettle, toaster, citrus press), bathroom with bath tub, separated toilets.
+My 30 m2 studio in a 1930's building is very sunny, has a separated kitchen (fridge & washing machine; gas oven, kettle, citrus press), bathroom with bath tub, separated toilets.

-The main room, usually full of light - and with blinds if you need them - has a totally new and incredibly comfortable queen size sofa-bed bought in June 2015 (that's the reason I check the box "real bed") sleeping two.
-And a ventilator for the very hot summer days.
+The main room, usually full of light - and with blinds if you need them - has a totally new and incredibly comfortable queen size sofa-bed bought in July 2015 (that's the reason I check the box "real bed") sleeping two.
+There is a ventilator for the very hot summer days.
 Elevator in the building.
-The entrance to the building is secured by a 'badge' so only people who live there can enter the building.
+The entrance to the building is secured with a 'badge' so only people who live there can enter the building.

 Bedding, sheets and towels are provided.
 A fast WiFi internet connection is included in the price.